Industry Report — April 2026

 • Tested backup and disaster recovery with documented recovery time objectives and evidence of restore testing within the past 12 months

-• Network segmentation separating OT from IT — verifiable, not just documented on a diagram
+• Network segmentation separating OT from IT, verifiable and not just documented on a diagram

 • Incident response plan reviewed and tested within the past 12 months